COVID-19 Updates & Information

 - If you have symptoms, the day your symptoms begin is day 0 (Example: If symptoms begin Sunday, you may resume normal activities on Saturday at 12:01am.)

-- If you do not have symptoms, the day of your test is day 0 (Example: If you tested positive on Sunday, you may resume normal activities on Saturday at 12:01am.)
+- If you do not have symptoms, the day of your test is day 0 (Example: If you tested positive on Sunday, you are allowed resume normal activities on Saturday at 12:01am.)

-- After 5 days, you can resume normal activities.
+- After five days, you can resume normal activities.
 It is recommended that you mask around others for days 6 – 10.

 What if I was exposed to a person that has COVID-19?